top of page

 March 2023 - Present

 Anita is also a self-taught Fashion Designer and began her partnership with Jamii as a Sewing Workshop Instructor since March 2023.
 She finds joy in sharing her passion for garment design, construction and machine sewing.
 She designs her garments to tell stories about cultural diversity, as a true reflection of her own multi-cultural upbringing.
-All are welcome to join Anita on Sundays for sewing!
+All are welcome to join Anita for sewing!

 Get in Touch